wallarm/product-documentation/docs/latest/user-guides/dashboard/intro.md

 !!! info "Getting started with Wallarm"
+    Once you have registered the Wallarm account, you will be able to explore core Wallarm features in the **Playground** mode with read-only access to Wallarm Console sections.
+Use it to try out major features of the Wallarm platform without having to deploy any components to your environment.

-    The dashboard section also includes the **Get tarted** button for new users.
-When you click the button, you will get the list of options useful for the product discovery.
+    The Dashboard section also includes the **Get started** button for new users.
+When you click the button, you will get a list of useful product discovery options with the following among them:

-    The **Onboarding tour** option will provide you with deployment options supported by Wallarm and links to relevant deployment instructions.
+    * The **Onboarding tour** option will provide you with deployment options supported by Wallarm and links to relevant deployment instructions.
+    * The **Wallarm Playground** option will forward you to the Wallarm Console playground mode with read-only access to its sections.

 ----------